Get access to everything we publish when you sign up for Outside+ Join today!.

-The only "high" you'll get from the seed of the Cannabis sativa plant is confidence that you're nurturing your body with its wealth of healthful contents.
+The only “high” you’ll get from the seed of the Cannabis sativa plant is the confidence that you’re nurturing your body with its wealth of healthful contents.
 The variety of hemp grown for food production in Canadacommercial cultivation is not legal in the U.S. harbors virtually no THC (tetrahydrocannabinol), the active ingredient in marijuana.
 What hemp does provide is an ideal ratio (roughly 3 to 1) of omega-6 to omega-3 fatty acids.

 “When these essential fats are consumed in this ratio, the anti-inflammatory effect helps fend off a number of conditions, including diabetes, certain cancers, and autoimmune and heart diseases,” says Bastyr University associate professor and certified nutritionist Jennifer Adler.
 What’s more, hemp seed is a rich source of gamma-linolenic acid, an omega-6 fatty acid that may quell inflammation, improve skin health, and inhibit cancer cell growth.